-For information, contact faculty advisor, Cheryl Knowles-Harrigan, at (609)343-4993 or cknowles@atlantic.edu.
+For information, contact faculty advisor, Cheryl Knowles-Harrigan, at (609)343-4993 or cknowles@atlanticcape.edu or contact department chair, Dr. Augustine Nigro, at (609)343-5022 or anigro@atlanticcape.edu.

-- Apply rudimentary studio practices in both two and three dimensional media; - Develop design skills to two and three-dimensional art forms; - Demonstrate an elementary proficiency in manual skills; - Begin to analyze works of art including one's own, in writing and speech using terminology appropriate to form, function, and principles and elements of art; - Demonstrate safe practices in the production of studio art.
+- Apply rudimentary studio practices in both two and three dimensional media; - Develop design skills to two and three-dimensional art forms: - Demonstrate an elementary proficiency in manual skills; - Begin to analyze works of art including one's own, in writing and speech using terminology appropriate to form, function, and principles and elements of art; - Demonstrate safe practices in the production of studio art.